meirisoda/school_fall2023/PSCL389/EXAM2/Reading Notes.md

 >Routine discovery of the meaning of life through negative life experiences can create strong associations in memory.
 >PA may become linked conceptually with the idea that life is meaningful.

-People use their current mood as a source of information when making evaluat
+People use their current mood as a source of information when making evaluative judgements.
+(Example: the effect of weather on mood and thus overall life satisfaction)
+People are prone t